MitzaaA14/MatrixProject/README.md

 # System Features:

  Main Menu:

  Three options for the menu:

  1. Start Game - Drawing mode where you can create pixel art
  2. Clear Draw - Clears the entire drawing
-3. About - Project information
+ 3. About: Details about the project

  Navigation:

  1. Joystick Up/Down - Navigate between menu items
-2. Button Press -  Select current menu option
+ 2. Press the button to choose the current menu item.
  3. Visual cursor indicator blinks to show selected option

  Draw Mode:

--  If option Start Game is selected, the system enters interactive drawing mode:

-Controls:
+ - The system goes into interactive drawing mode if the Start Game option is chosen:

-1. Joystick->Move cursor on 8x8 matrix
+ 1. Joystick->Cursor movement on an 8x8 matrix
-2. Short Button Press->Cycle through LED states at cursor position
+ 2. Press the short button to cycle through the LED states at the cursor position.
-3. Long Press (3 seconds)->Exit to menu
+ 3. Long Press (3 seconds)-> Exit to menu

-LED States:
+ LED Conditions:
-1. OFF - LED is turned off
+ 1. OFF: The LED is not on.
-2. FIXED - LED is constantly on
+ 2. FIXED: The LED is always on
-3. SLOW - LED blinks slowly
+ 3. SLOW: The LED blinks slowly
-4. FAST - LED blinks rapidly
+ 4. FAST: The LED blinks quickly.

 Display Information (in Drawing mode):
 - "DRAW MODE"